novosel2/treblle-api/README.md

 2. **Add your credentials**

-   Open `.env` and fill in your database password and any other required values:
+   Open `.env` and fill in your database password and any other required values: (use any password if you don't have postgres)

    ```
    POSTGRES_PASSWORD=your_password_here